strotee/debotnet/templates/design.md

 # How to create a design file?
 Just copy one of the following [Template] sections (or create a new) into a text file, save it as .DESIGN filetype and move it to the above mentioned directory of Debotnet.
 You're done!

 Full compatibility with Debotnet v0.2.2 and later.
+Some templates use design code of our app Roboget @https://github.com/mirinsoft/Roboget as the form UI is based upon this application.

 # You will find here custom design code